team-mayes/atesa/docs/troubleshooting.rst

 	.. figure:: _images/comana_offcenter.png

 	The distribution is roughly gaussian, but centered far from 50%.
 This is another common result that arises when there's simply not enough data from aimless shooting to arrive at a strong model through likelihood maximization.
-If you get this result, you're probably on the right path; just keep sampling, and if you've already reached your information error termination threshold (if you're using one), lower it slightly.
+If the peak isn't right along an edge (0 or 1) then this result is still fairly strong, but if you want to improve it, simply collecting more data or using a higher-dimensional reaction coordinate may help.

 	.. figure:: _images/comana_flat.png

 	A roughly flat distribution, this result can arise either from insufficient sampling, missing candidate dimensions, or the use of a lower-dimensional model than is truly appropriate for the system.
-This result is still fairly strong, but if you want to improve it, simply collecting more data or using a higher-dimensional reaction coordinate may help.
+Similarly to the previous example, this is still a reasonably strong result.

 	.. figure:: _images/comana_edge_only.png